Reopening of Library Services

 - You will use your U of G ID card to enter the building; only one person will be allowed to enter the building at a time to allow for appropriate physical distancing.
 Only one door will be accessible for entering the library – the accessible entrance off Winegard Walk.

 - You may return library books from the University of Guelph, University of Waterloo, Wilfrid Laurier University, or interlibrary loan.

 - Book return bins are located on the library’s loading dock.
 Access to the loading dock is off of Gordon Street at the rear of the library.

 - Please note that the book return bin is not wheelchair accessible.
 Patrons who require assistance can contact email@example.com.

 - For your safety and the safety of library staff, all returned items will be quarantined for 72 hours.
 Library staff will handle materials using gloves and masks.
 Please wait four business days before contacting the library with any concerns related to your returned items.

 Email of Scanned Material

-Scanning services are available to current U of G students and faculty to support research, teaching, and learning.
+Scanning services are available to current U of G students, faculty and staff.

 Archival and special collections